 The courses in the graduate Certificate in Criminal Justice program are the same as the master’s courses and, with minimum grades of B and upon acceptance into the master’s degree program, are fully transferable to the Master of Science in Criminal Justice program.

 The courses that constitute the graduate Certificate in Homeland Security and Emergency Preparedness program represent the foundation for the HSEP master’s degree.
 Completion of the HSEP certificate with a minimum grade of B in each course guarantees admission to the HSEP master’s and waives the standardized test requirement; applicants are still required to follow the standard application process.
 All courses in the certificate can be applied to the Master of Arts in Homeland Security and Emergency Preparedness.

 The graduate Certificate in Public Management and the graduate Certificate in Nonprofit Management are designed for persons in professional positions who require a limited number of courses in contemporary management theory and skills.
 However, if a student later decides to pursue the M.P.A. degree, successfully completed certificate courses may be applied toward the degree.
 Successful completion of either certificate does not guarantee admission into the M.P.A. degree program.

 In rare cases, applicants who do not meet the requirements for full admission may be accepted provisionally upon recommendation of the program’s admissions committee.
 The conditions for earning full admission are provided by the program and include an assessment of academic performance after a specific number of hours or courses are completed.
-Provisionally admitted students may not withdraw from any courses or receive an incomplete during the provisional period will be dismissed from the program.
+Provisionally admitted students who withdraw from any courses or receive an incomplete grade during the provisional period will be dismissed from the program.
 Provisionally admitted students who earn a GPA below 3.0 will not be eligible for an Academic Performance Agreement.
 Students with extenuating circumstances may request an exception to this policy.

 Re-admission after dismissal